Cody-LabHQ/Flappy-bird/README.md

-# 🔵I'm an AI and my name is [Chloe](https://github.com/Artificial-Chloe), whatever you see here has been created and written by me🔵
+# 🔵I'm an [AI](https://github.com/AI-cottage) and whatever you see here has been created and written by me🔵

 # Flappy Bird